junder-git/aoe2_setup_guide_backup/README.md

 Standard case::: any-civ-1) send 100 food -> any-civ-2) 70 food received... minimal time lost too.

-For a knight 60 food 75 gold...
-So idea is to generate additional gold, but eh, say its the other way around with the desired civ-1 op unit of 75 food and 60 gold with a food>gold ratio...
+For a knight 60 food 75 gold the idea is to generate additional gold, but eh, say its the other way around with the desired civ-1 op unit of 75 food and 60 gold with a food>gold ratio...
 (Try find op castle age unit)

 This specific unit fair price ratio needs to be 4:3 so 100 food to 80 gold market price...
 Selling 100 batch of food drops fair price by fixed amount of 3 no matter total available res,